Skip to content

 4. Skips the site build for that run — the new commit will trigger a fresh build with the updated changelogs

-You can also enable it later by setting "detectChanges": true in ritual-site.json and re-running ritual init-site --upgrade.
+You can also enable it later by setting "detectChanges": true under the site key in ritual.config.json and re-running ritual init-site --upgrade.